 How long does it take to get my story published on The Mighty?

-It can take a few days for your story to get reviewed by a Mighty editor and then up to a month for it to be published.
+It can take up to a week for your story to get reviewed by a Mighty editor and then up to a month for it to be published.
 If your story is timely, you’ll be able to mark it as such during the submission process.

-What if the story I submitted originally appeared on my blog?
+What if the story I submitted originally appeared on my blog or another website?